Shibley Righton LLP

 • Openness.
 Organizations must make their personal information policies and practices readily available to individuals.

 • Individual Access.
-Organizations must give individuals access to their personal information on request.
+Organizations must give individuals access to their personal information on request and correct or amend information in cases where accuracy and completeness are deficient.

 • Challenging Compliance.
 Organizations must enable individuals to address challenges concerning non-compliance with the above principles to the designated individual or individuals accountable for the organization's compliance.